oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Day 00.md

 - A **multiplayer experience**, likely with WebSockets
 - And possibly a **backend** (also in Rust) handling game state synchronization

-Lets go through process step-by-step.
+Let`s go through process step-by-step.

 ---